lukewire129/navigationbar-avaloniaui/README.md

-# AvaloniaUI BottomNavigationBar Project
+# AvaloniaUI AvaloniaNavigationBar Project
 ### Introduction
-This project is an example implementation of a user-friendly BottomNavigationBar using the AvaloniaUI framework.
+This project is an example implementation of a user-friendly AvaloniaNavigationBar using the AvaloniaUI framework.
 AvaloniaUI is a powerful and flexible tool for cross-platform desktop application development.
 In this example, we demonstrate how to create a bottom navigation bar using the ListBox control, enhancing the efficiency and accessibility of the user interface.

 ### Features
 - **Cross-Platform Compatibility**: Works seamlessly on Windows, Linux, and macOS.